texta-tk/texta-tk.github.io/source/gui.rst

 In order to add a constraint, we must first choose one or several fields.
 After the field is selected, we can then specify which textual tokens (words or word parts) should or must occur in the interested document subset.

 We must notice that the search will be done on the Project's dataset chosen in the upper panel.
-We will search documents with the article_text_mlp.text field.

 Suppose we are interested in finding all the documents which contains “bribery” and “official” from a text.
 Figure 7 shows how we have defined that we want to find all the documents which contain “bribery” and “official” in the article_text_mlp.text field: